Kitchen hood: Description

 NFPA 96 Standard for Ventilation Control and Fire Protection of Commercial Cooking says that mesh filters shall not be used.
 It requires that "Listed" grease filters shall be tested in accordance with UL 1046, Standard for Grease Filters for Exhaust Ducts.

 Types

-Kitchen hoods are broadly classified into ducted hoods and ductless hoods.
-This classification of these kitchen hoods is done purely on the basis of how the hoods process the air that is being sucked in.
+Kitchen hoods are broadly classified into ducted hoods and ductless hoods.This classification of kitchen hoods is based purely on how the hoods process the incoming air.

 Ducted kitchen hoods

 Ducted kitchen hoods are the most common and a primary type of kitchen hood.
 As the name suggests, a ducted kitchen hood has a duct that is used to process and expel any smoke that is generated on top of the kitchen hob.

 Large sized duct hoods are widely used not just in homes but also in commercial restaurants and communal kitchens too.

 Ductless kitchen hoods

 Ductless kitchen hoods do not have a duct that is used to process the air.
 Instead, it makes use of strong air filtration and then pumps out the air back into the room.
 These types of range hoods are usually used in houses.